Joud676/Medad/README.md

 - 🖋️ **Bring stories to life**: Write and publish in beautiful e-book format
 - 🎨 **Customizable covers**: Select images and colors for your book
 - 📚 **Genre selection**: Categorize your work for better discovery
-- 🔜 **Coming soon**: AI-powered writing assistant for grammar and spelling
+- 📂 **Chapter management system**: Easily add, delete, and reorganize chapters

 ### For Readers 📖
 - 🔍 **Discover diverse content**: Browse by genre, year, or popularity
 - 📖 **Flexible reading**: Choose between visual reading or audio narration